-- City water fill with regulator, provides access for city water to your fresh water system.
+- 1. Exterior rear compartment contains: - City water fill with regulator, provides access for city water to your fresh water system.
 Use 1⁄2 inch minimum hose for water supply.
 Water fill is also used to fill the fresh water tank.
 Turn on the fresh water valve switch to fill the tank.
-Use only clean fresh potable water. - Hot water tank exhaust vent.
-When operating, be sure exhaust can escape into a well ventilated area.
-Air coming from vent can be hot.
-When parking the touring coach, be sure to have proper clearance in venting area. - 3.
-Exterior shower outlet can be used on the water pump or with the city water hookup after hose assembly is inserted.
+Use only clean fresh potable water. - Exterior shower, can be used on the water pump or with the city water hookup after hose assembly is inserted. - Macerator hose reel; contains the switches for the dump valves, macerator pump, and macerator pump high-pressure hose reel. - Black tank flush.
+Used for cleaning out the black tank. - · LP tank remote fill and shutoff location.

-- 4. Fresh water valve switch and Cable/Satellite TV inlet.
-The Atlas is pre-wired for cable/satellite TV.
-A portable satellite dish can be connected and used in the cable connection.
-The fresh water valve switch is used to open/close the valve for filling the fresh water tank. - 5.
-30-amp power cord inlet.
-Power cord can be stored inside. - 6.
-Macerator hose reel; contains the switches for the dump valves, macerator pump, and macerator pump high-pressure hose reel. - 7.
-Black tank flush.
-Used for cleaning out the black tank. - 8.
-LP tank remote fill and shutoff location. - Slide-out wall.
-Extended/retracted using the switch located in the cabinet at the entry door or by the main Multiplex control panel. - Exterior door light comes on when the door is open.
-Can be turned on or off manually via a switch on the dash near the ignition switch.
+- 2. The exterior rear compartment also houses: - Fresh water valve switch and Cable/Pre-wired Satellite TV inlet.
+The fresh water valve switch is used to open/close the valve for filling the fresh water tank. - 30-amp power cord inlet.
+Power cord can be stored inside. - 3.
+Weather sealed storage compartment. - Diesel fuel door.
+Driver's door needs to be opened to access. - 5.
+Hot water tank exhaust vent.
+When operating, be sure exhaust can escape into a well ventilated area as vent can be hot. - Slide-out wall.
+Extended/retracted using the switch located in the cabinet at the entry door or by the main Multiplex control panel. - 7.
+Exterior door light.
+Comes on when the door is opened and shuts off when the door is closed. - 8.
+Connected RV pre-wired antenna.
+Provides access to the internet by creating a local area network.
+Router required (sold separately). - 9.
+Ceiling vent fan.